 Dr. Isabella T. Jenkins, a professor of early childhood education, became the second director of the honors program at Clark College in 1985.
 During the more than twenty-years of leadership under Dr. Jenkins, the program expanded curricular and co-curricular offerings; advanced student research and interdisciplinary creativity; increased graduation rates and post-graduation placement rates; and established a cadre of honors faculty.
 More than 500 undergraduate students completed the honors program under Dr. Jenkins, and her impact on honors education has been lasting.

 In 2013, Dr. Christopher Bass, a professor of psychology, became the third program director.
-Dr. Bass strengthened the community of high achieving students by emphasizing African-American history, communal responsibility, and intellectual service to aid in the uplift of others.
-A major initiative by Dr. Bass was to rename the program the Isabella T. Jenkins Honors Program in recognition of the decades-long commitment of Dr. Jenkins to the program.
+Bass strengthened the community of high achieving students by emphasizing African-American history, communal responsibility, and intellectual service to aid in the uplift of others.
+Also, in 2013, a major change to the program was memorialized.
+Former Clark Atlanta University President, Dr. Calvin L. Brown, led an initiative to rename the program from the Honors Program to the Isabella T. Jenkins Honors Program, in recognition of Dr. Jenkins’s decades-long commitment to the program.
 The name was proposed and approved by the Clark Atlanta University Board of Trustees.

 Dr. Teri Platt, a professor of political science, became the program director in 2015.
 Dr. Platt has emphasized academic and personal success through research, innovation, advocacy, and engagement.
 In the fall of 2015, the Division of Academic Affairs expanded the program to include undergraduate students in over seven scholar groups.
 In recognition of the changes, the program has restructured into the University Honors and Scholars Program to continue to support high academic achievement through honors-level courses and provide scholar support services.
 In the summer of 2019, the program resumed using the name Isabella T. Jenkins Honors Program and renewed its commitment to honors education and high scholastic achievements.